mariusffs/lfg-light/README.md

 ## Support / notes
 - Only tested in Google Chrome
 - Only works on screens > 1023px
-- *Stadia guardians won't have links to raid/dungeon.report
+- Stadia guardians won't have links to raid/dungeon/trials.report
-- *Some issues with links to multi-platform users regarding raid/dungeon.report
+- *Some issues with links to multi-platform users regarding raid/dungeon/trials.report

 ## Keyboard shortcuts
 - 'R' - Toggle Reloader